vanus-labs/docs/user-manual/how-to/use-gcloud-functions.md

 ## Create Subscription Use Cloud Functions

-When you create a subscription `protocol` use "gcloud-functions", then Vanus will send events to your function. for example:
+When you create a subscription setting the `protocol` flag as "gcloud-functions", Vanus will send all available events to your Google Cloud function.

+ Use the command below to create your Subscription：

 ```bash
 vsctl subscription create \